So, you've determined that your AC is tripping the breaker, but you're clueless as to why.

 Solution: Call an AC repair technician to find the source of the short.

 The heart of your AC system is the compressor.
 It pulls tons of electricity when it starts up.
 Unfortunately, as the compressor ages, it has trouble starting (called hard starting) and pulls even more electricity, causing the breaker to trip as a result.

 Solution: Have an AC technician install a "hard start kit" which is a capacitor that gives the compressor motor an extra electrical "jolt" to get it moving.
 However, the compressor may be old or damaged and need to be replaced instead.

 A "grounded compressor" or "compressor short to ground" means that an electrical winding inside the compressor has broken and hit the side of the compressor.
 This causes a direct short to ground, igniting the oil and causing a burnout.
 And, of course, the circuit breaker trips due to the sudden current surge.

 Solution: This is the worst-case scenario.
 An AC tech will have to replace the compressor and clean the refrigerant lines.
 If your compressor is out of warranty (or your warranty never covered it), you might as well replace the entire outside unit.
 Cheaper that way.
 (Compressors are pricy.)

 Need an AC repair in metro Atlanta?
 Call Ragsdale Heating and Air

 If you've changed the filter and that didn't help, call Ragsdale to schedule local expert AC repair.
 If you live in the metro Atlanta, GA area, schedule an AC repair with Ragsdale.
-We serve cities all over the Atlanta metro area and beyond including Dallas, Alpharetta, Marietta, Roswell, Woodstock, Rockmart, Rome, Kennesaw and more.
+We serve cities all over the Atlanta metro area and beyond including Dallas, Alpharetta, Marietta, Roswell, Woodstock, Rockmart, Rome, Kennesaw, Loganville, Snellville, Lawrenceville, and more.